“The West Wind” by Tom Thomson

 I hope everyone has been doing alright in these dire times.
 Since nature is one place, we can still indulge ourselves with, today I am sharing a landscape piece by a Canadian artist.
 Enjoy and stay healthy!

 This oil on canvas painting was made by the Canadian landscape artist, Tom Thomson, during the winter of 1916 to 1917.
 It is titled “The West Wind”.
-This painting was based on a sketch of a pine tree that Thomson had painted in 1916 when he was working as a Park Ranger at Algonquin Park in Ontario, Canada.
+This painting was based on a sketch of a pine tree that Thomson had painted in 1916 when he was working as a park ranger at Algonquin Park in Ontario, Canada.
 Today, “The West Wind” remains as one of Thomson’s most famous pieces.

 To prepare the canvas, Thomson painted a base of bright red over the entire canvas.
 He took the same approach with his well-known piece, “The Jack Pine”, as he liked the overall mood the base color gave to the final product.